Free 50-point store self-assessment

 • 4.Our team can dedicate 2-4 hours per week to a discovery and review process.

-• 5.We have documented (even roughly) at least one process we want to automate.
+• 5.We have documented (even roughly) at least one store workflow we want to automate.

-• 6.We can articulate a measurable success criterion (e.g., "cut response time from 4h to 15min").
+• 6.We can articulate a measurable success criterion (e.g., "cut first-response time from 4h to 5min" or "recover 10% more carts").

 • 7.We are open to changing existing processes, not just bolting AI on top.